grmvishnu/grmvishnu/README.md

 👋 Hi, I’m GRMV!
-I am currently pursuing my second year Master's in Computer Science at Dalhousie University.
+I'm about to be graduated Master's student in Computer Science at Dalhousie University.

 This is my personal GitHub profile where I upload all my projects and academic assignments.

-I am looking for Co-op opportunities which start in Jan 2023 and full time opportunities which start in May 2023.
+I am looking for Full Time opportunities from Sept '23.
 If you have any leads to help me on this, I would be very grateful.

 I can be contacted via email by "grmvishnu123@gmail.com".